jon-hanson/parsecj/README.md

 ### Left Identity

 This law requires that `retn(a).bind(f)` = `f.apply(a)`.
-We prove this by reducing the LHS to the same form as the RhS through a series of steps.
+We prove this by reducing the LHS to the same form as the RHS through a series of steps.

 Taking the LHS as the starting point: